luksen99/Diffusion-Equation/README.md

 * 1) Documentation

-* 2) Examples \.ipynb files.
+* 2) Descriptive \.ipynb files.
 To give a descriptive overview  of what can be solved with the package

 * 3) Code \.py files containing code to comment, modify and work on